-Bumble bee habitat must include access to flowing plants throughout the active season, suitable overwintering sites, and for non-parasitic species, suitable nesting sites.
+Bumble bee habitat must include access to flowering plants throughout the active season, suitable overwintering sites, and for non-parasitic species, suitable nesting sites.
 Parasitic species like the gypsy cuckoo bumble bee require established colonies of their host species.

 The western bumble bee is a habitat generalist.
 Across western North America it can be found at altitudes from sea level to above 2,000 meters, and has been collected from many habitat types: mixed, deciduous, and coniferous forests; open, grassy areas; urban parks and gardens; chaparral and shrub areas; and mountain meadows (Williams et al. 2014).
-The species could reasonably be expected to use many different types of habitats in the NWT.
+The species could reasonably be expected to use many different types of lowland habitat in the NWT.

-Records of the northern subspecies (B. o. mckayi) in the NWT are located along the South Nahanni River, in the western half of the Boreal Cordillera Ecoregion (Level II) (ECG 2010).
-This ecoregion covers an area of roughly 57,018 km2 and has some of the tallest and most rugged mountains in the NWT, but there is highly variable topography (ECG 2010).
-Three records are found in the Mid-Boreal (MB) (Level III), an ecoregion with short and cool summers, very cold winters, high levels of precipitation, and a mean annual temperature of -4 to -6°C (ECG 2010).
-The northernmost record is from the southern half of the Natla Plateau MB (Level IV), where lower-elevation plateaus and sloping valleys are dominated by open subalpine spruce-lichen woodlands (ECG 2010).
-The other two MB records are further south in the Ragged Range Valley MB (Level IV); there, the glacial valleys of the South Nahanni are characterized by blankets of till, lodgepole pine (Pinus contorta) and trembling aspen (Populus tremuloides) amidst mixed-wood and spruce (Picea spp.) forests, plus rich wetlands and meadows (ECG 2010).
-The fourth specimen was collected in the High Boreal (HB) (Level III), in the Liard Plateau HB (Level IV), where rolling hills and ridges are typically covered with open spruce woodlands and forests (ECG 2010).
+Records of the northern subspecies (B. o. mckayi) in the NWT are located along the South Nahanni River, in the western half of the Boreal Cordillera ecoregion (level II) (ECG 2010) and at Poplar River, in the Taiga Plains Mid-Boreal ecoregion (level III) (ECG 2009).
+The Boreal Cordillera covers an area of roughly 57,018 km2 and has some of the tallest and most rugged mountains in the NWT, but there is highly variable topography (ECG 2010).
+Four records are found in the Mid-Boreal (MB) (level III), an ecoregion with short and cool summers, very cold winters, high levels of precipitation, and a mean annual temperature of -4 to -6°C (ECG 2010).
+The northernmost record is from the southern half of the Natla Plateau MB (level IV), where lower-elevation plateaus and sloping valleys are dominated by open subalpine spruce-lichen woodlands (ECG 2010).
+The other two MB records are further south in the Ragged Range Valley MB (level IV); there, the glacial valleys of the South Nahanni are characterized by blankets of till, lodgepole pine (Pinus contorta), and trembling aspen (Populus tremuloides) amidst mixedwood and spruce (Picea spp.) forests, plus rich wetlands and meadows (ECG 2010).
+One specimen was collected in the High Boreal (HB) (level III), in the Liard Plateau HB (level IV), where rolling hills and ridges are typically covered with open spruce woodlands and forests (ECG 2010).
+The Taiga Plains (MB) ecoregion (level III) is the southernmost ecoregion and enjoys the mildest conditions in the NWT.
+The South Mackenzie Plain (MB) ecoregion (level IV), covers 16,398 km2 and is a patchwork of productive mixed-wood, deciduous and coniferous forests interspersed with fens.
+The most recent specimen (2018) was collected from this level IV ecoregion (ECG 2009).